 Neste corporate-level communication practices support the completeness and correctness of financial reporting.
 Neste personnel have access to adequate information and communication regarding accounting and reporting principles and guidelines.
 The main means of communicating the relevant matters for appropriate financial reporting consist of internal control training, detailed Finance Instructions containing accounting principles and guidelines for forecasting and reporting, info sessions, on-the-job training, process walk-throughs, and postings on internal channels and pages.

-Neste’s business units prepare regular financial and management reports to the management review, including analysis and comments of financial performance.
+Neste business units prepare regular financial and management reports for the management review, including analysis and comments of financial performance.
 The Executive Committee and the Board of Directors receive financial reports monthly.
 Interim Reports are reviewed in Audit Committee meetings, and thereafter by the Board of Directors.

 Management regularly monitors the effectiveness of the controls, as a control that was initially effective can become ineffective due to changes in the operating environment.
 Changes can also take place in the controls due to changed processes, IT systems or personnel.

 The Board of Directors and the Audit Committee regularly review the financial performance including reviewing whether there is an adequate level of process to evaluate the risks and effectiveness of controls related to the financial reporting process at all levels of the organization.
 The Audit Committee oversees the Company’s finances, financial reporting, risk management, as well as the Internal Control and Internal Audit functions, as part of the Company’s corporate governance.
 Internal control deficiencies are communicated in a timely manner to those parties responsible for taking corrective action, and to management and the Board’s Audit Committee as appropriate.

 The Internal Control function also conducts separate tests to assess the adequacy of internal controls in business processes, recommends corrections and reports the gaps to the respective management teams.